 MedStar Union Memorial attendings are always on hand, whether to present the conference (as in the afternoons) or to simply listen and contribute their opinion.

 Our formal didactic program consists of the following:

-Morning Report.
 This conference occurs every morning except for Thursday (grand rounds) from 8:00 to 8:45.
-One case is presented by the one of the interns on the on-call team in a format that allows everyone to participate and work through the case together.
+One case is presented by an intern from the on-call team in a format that allows everyone to participate and work through the case together.
 Collaborative work and a safe learning atmosphere is encouraged and directed by the chief resident.
 Tuesday cases alternate between an ICU team case and a morbidity and mortality case given by one of the junior residents.
 Friday cases are from the ambulatory clinic.

-Now, please don’t get the idea that this is the only teaching you’ll receive in a day of your residency at MedStar Union Memorial.
-Much of the education you’ll take with you in your career will happen ‘on the fly’ during attending rounds, on the phone with consultants, or as you view your patient’s hematology slide under the microscope with the pathologist.
-And finally, the things you remember the most may be those you learned in the wee hours of the night in the ICU work room alone as you read everything you can find because you know your patients life could depend upon it.
+This is hardly the only teaching you will receive during a day of your residency at MedStar Union Memorial.
+Much of the education you take with you in your career will happen ‘on the fly’ during attending rounds, on the phone with consultants, or as you view your patient’s hematology slide under the microscope with the pathologist.
+The things you will remember the most are the lessons you learned during the wee hours of the night in the ICU work room, alone as you read everything you can find because you know your patients life could depend upon it.